 When Tasuku returns to school the next day, his surroundings warp as classmates call him slurs and speculate on his sexuality.
 The room bends from rigid to swirled, even when other students call them out for homophobia.
 No matter who’s discussing his sexuality or how, he loses ground in the room without a say in how others see him.
 He’s not in control, not part of the conversation, and thus drifts from the classroom to a background of pure black.
 When he shouts at them to stop, the room comes back into focus only for Tasuku to dash into a looming hallway.

-With nowhere else to go, Tasuku follows up on Anonymous’ offer to visit a lounge.
-Unlike the classroom, the lounge is to scale and in focus in its establishing panel.
-Anonymous welcomes Tasuku into their private quarters within the lounge, where he confides to them that he might be gay.
-The lounge has provided him a space to be honest about his feelings and identity, but he still he imagines the school lockers towering over him as he worries about rumors spreading.
+With nowhere else to go, Tasuku follows up on Someone-san’s offer to visit a drop-in center.
+Unlike the classroom, the drop-in center is to scale and in focus in its establishing panel.
+Someone-san welcomes Tasuku into their private quarters within the building, where he confides to them that he might be gay.
+The drop-in center has provided him a space to be honest about his feelings and identity, but he still he imagines the school lockers towering over him as he worries about rumors spreading.
 The guests offer him a seat and music to decompress after crying out his anxieties.
-The lounge doesn’t always comply to physical reality, but rather than change in shape like the classroom, the moods of the characters or music played manifest within the walls.
+The drop-in center doesn’t always comply to physical reality, but rather than change in shape like the classroom, the moods of the characters or music played manifest within the walls.
 The sounds of “Winter Daydreams” billow from the record player and intermingle with the guests, entering their mouths like a breath of fresh air.
-The lounge exists as a place where marginalized people’s feelings transcend physicality, instead of being repressed elsewhere.
+The drop-in center exists as a place where marginalized people’s feelings transcend physicality, instead of being repressed elsewhere.

 However, her partner Saki isn’t open with her parents about being a lesbian.
-She’s in the position Daichi was before meeting Anonymous: waiting for the right time.
+She’s in the position Daichi was before meeting Someone-san: waiting for the right time.
 However, Daichi supports her as they plan for the future.
-For now, she has the communities of the lounge as well as her family’s bar.
-She exists in the same space as her family at the bar, but they don’t entirely know her like at the lounge.
+For now, she has the communities of the drop-in center as well as her family’s bar.
+She exists in the same space as her family at the bar, but they don’t entirely know her like at the drop-in center.
 When Tsubaki’s father outs Saki to her own father, she worries she’ll lose that connection.
 She’s also been robbed of the opportunity to explain her identity on her own teams.
-Thankfully, her father apologizes for the homophobic refusal that his daughter could be gay and her parents accept her
+Thankfully, her father apologizes for the homophobic refusal that his daughter could be gay and her parents accept her.

 Daichi takes Tasuku under her wing, giving him a gay role model and safe space to exist.
 He learns about the different options for coming out from her and Saki.
 In return, he proposes using Triangle Manor for their wedding and reception.
 The space that represents his freedom of self also serves to foster his newfound community.
 At the wedding, Saki’s biological family and LGBTQ community can finally come together under one roof.

-Through the lounge Tasuku also meets the younger Misora, and forms a precarious bond with them.
-The lounge offers Misora a space where they can dress how they want and be complimented by others, not unlike the bowl of goldfish they take care of there, with a closet of items donated by other guests.
+Through the drop-in center Tasuku also meets the younger Misora, and forms a precarious bond with them.
+The drop-in center offers Misora a space where they can dress how they want and be complimented by others, not unlike the bowl of goldfish they take care of there, with a closet of items donated by other guests.
 Tasuku assumes Misora likes boys based on their cross-dressing, in a display of how gay men are not immune to insensitivity.
 Misora says they simply wear the clothes they want to.

-However, Koyama oversteps again and forces suggestions for Triangle Manor’s renovation onto Tasuku, until Cat Clowder member Utsumi says it’s not her decision to make.
+However, Koyama oversteps again and forces suggestions for Triangle Manor’s renovation onto Tasuku, until Cat Clutter member Utsumi says it’s not her decision to make.
 While she pushes Utsumi to attend their volleyball team reunion, Mai picks up a box of tiles and drops it.
-Unfortunately in creating a distraction to rescue Utsumi from pushy her mother, she breaks her means of expressive freedom.
-At the moment, severing Koyama’s connection to Utsumi may also revoke Mai’s connection to Cat Clowder.
-Thankfully, Utsumi and Koyama do attend the reunion, while Mai bonds with the babysitters at the lounge.
-She also hangs around the goldfish bowl, repeating Misora’s means of freedom.
+Unfortunately, in creating a distraction to rescue Utsumi from pushy her mother, she breaks her means of expressive freedom.
+At the moment, severing Koyama’s connection to Utsumi may also revoke Mai’s connection to Cat Clutter.
+Thankfully, Utsumi and Koyama do attend the reunion, while Mai bonds with her babysitters at the drop-in center.
+She also hangs around the goldfish bowl, echoing Misora’s means of freedom.
 She finally has time and space to exist away from her mother, allowing her to meet LGBTQ people as they are.

 He doesn’t owe activism to anyone, especially not an ignorant “ally.”
 Kamatani described their own position as similar to Utsumi’s in an interview for Anime News Network: “I admire those who raise their voices, but can only quietly support and cheer them on from the sidelines.
 What I can do is draw comics that provide an opportunity for people to think about these issues.”
 They may not be activists, but can protect their communities and retain personal boundaries in other ways.

-Tsubaki works with Cat Clowder and hangs out in the lounge, despite his apparent distaste for gay people.
-Around Tasuku, he often initiates intimacy between them, such as pulling him close and smirking, leaving him confused as to Tsubaki’s motivations.
-When Tsubaki demands Anonymous’ about their orientation and gender assigned at birth, they flip the script and ask if he’s a girl or gay.
-When apparitions of Anonymous appear at school and Tsubaki starts to question himself, he stops visiting Cat Clowder.
+Tsubaki works with Cat Clutter and hangs out in the drop-in center, despite his apparent distaste for gay people.
+Around Tasuku, he often initiates intimacy between them, such as pulling him close and smirking, leaving Tasuku confused as to Tsubaki’s motivations.
+When Tsubaki demands Someone-san about their orientation and gender assigned at birth, they flip the script and ask if he’s a girl or gay.
+When apparitions of Someone-san appear at school and Tsubaki starts to question himself, he stops visiting Cat Clutter.

-Ilya, also known as Tchaiko-san after the famous (and agreed to be gay) composer Pyotr Ilyich Tchaikovsky, has struggles unique to being the oldest member of the lounge.
+Ilya, also known as Tchaiko-san after the famous (and agreed to be gay) composer Pyotr Ilyich Tchaikovsky, has struggles unique to being the oldest member of the drop-in center.
 His partner of 30 years is terminally ill, and Ilya wants to keep their relationship a secret from Seichirou’s family.
 Their lives, which began before societal changes the others have, are coming to an end.
-Seichirou can’t be part of the lounge community as he lives in a local hospital, but still connects to Ilya via instant messaging.
+Seichirou can’t be part of the drop-in center community as he lives in a local hospital, but still connects to Ilya via instant messaging.
 Only the hospital room provides physical proximity.

 Seichirou’s two most precious people finally meet under one roof when he enters critical condition, and Akira uses his father’s phone to encourage Ilya to join them.
 The tool that kept them together across physical reality also connects the three of them.
 Ilya’s touch reinvigorates Seichirou, who leaps into the air with a regrown head full of hair.
 Their love is not bound by physical restraints, as it makes them float above the hospital bed.
 After saying goodbye, a lovely two-page spread shows a single ship sailing down the Onomichi Channel, away from a panel of Seichirou’s lifeless body obscured by Akira and Ilya.
 His soul has departed Onomichi, but they’ll always hold onto him.

-Anonymous brings citizens of Onomichi into Daichi’s lounge, where they have their own private room.
+Someone-san brings citizens of Onomichi into Daichi’s drop-in center, where they have their own private room.
 It creates a physical as well as emotional separation between them and the guests, despite being the owner.
-Anonymous generously offered the lounge to Daichi to build her identity, but their most vital gift is simply providing a sounding board.
+Someone-san generously offered the drop-in center to Daichi to build her identity, but their most vital gift is simply providing a sounding board.
 They stand by while others confess their innermost thoughts, which as LGBTQ folks they usually have to keep bottled up.
-Anonymous provides the privacy to let them out with no judgement, no repercussion, no advice.
-Sometimes you need a one-sided conversation, which all members of the lounge have presumably had with them.
-(When Ilya voices his fears about facing Akira and Seichirou, Anonymous reacts emotionally for the first time, because some times call for intervention too.)
+Someone-san provides the privacy to let them out with no judgement, no repercussion, no advice.
+Sometimes you need a one-sided conversation, which all members of the drop-in center have presumably had with them.
+(When Ilya voices his fears about facing Akira and Seichirou, Someone-san reacts emotionally for the first time, because some times call for intervention too.)

-Throughout the story, the art indulges in surrealism to accentuate Anonymous’ detachment from the other characters.
+Throughout the story, the art indulges in surrealism to accentuate Someone-san’s detachment from the other characters.
 They materialize apparently out of nowhere, jump from ledges and float on rather than fall to their demise, and fleet in and out of vision.
-At first it seems Anonymous will remain an intangible, metaphorical presence in Tasuku’s new dreamlike life, but they are in fact a real person.
-When Daichi says she’s shocked Anonymous would invest in others enough to make them all lattes, Tsubaki reprimands her.
-He may have been visited by taunting apparitions of Anonymous, but he stands up for them and says they’re a human being with an inner life like anyone else.
+At first it seems Someone-san will remain an intangible, metaphorical presence in Tasuku’s new dreamlike life, but they are in fact a real person.
+When Daichi says she’s shocked Someone-san would invest in others enough to make them all lattes, Tsubaki reprimands her.
+He may have been visited by taunting apparitions of Someone-san, but he stands up for them and says they’re a human being with an inner life like anyone else.